reunanen/cpp-exclusive-lock-file/README.md

 # cpp-exclusive-lock-file
-C++ RAII class to use an exclusive lock file (to prevent two instances of an application from using the same working directory, for example) - hopefully cross-platform in the future
+C++ RAII class to use an exclusive lock file (to prevent two instances of an application from using the same working directory, for example)